mili-project-manager/mili/README.md

 npx run upgrade
 ```

-The handler can extract the data of the project file, or use the template file as a [mustache](https://github.com/janl/mustache.js) template, and the project data as a view to render a new project file that will cover old one.
+The handler can extract the data of the project file, or use the template file as a [mustache](https://github.com/janl/mustache.js) template to render a new project file that will cover old one.

 The handlers can be flexibly and freely combined to implement a variety of initialization and upgrade modes.